 What is AD/ADRD?

 Alzheimer's Disease and Alzheimer's Disease Related Dementias (AD/ADRD) refers to the most common forms of dementia.
 Dementia likely affects more than 6 million people in the U.S. and more than 55 million people worldwide.
-At this time, there are no known treatments to prevent or stop the progression of dementia.
+Currently, there are no known treatments to prevent or stop the progression of dementia.
 The toll on individuals, caregivers and society is enormous and will increase as the population ages unless effective interventions are developed.
-NINDS collaborates with NIH’s National Institute on Aging (NIA), the lead NIH Institute for Alzheimer’s disease (AD) research, to establish research priorities and fund biomedical research in AD as well as several Alzheimer’s disease-related dementias (ADRDs).
+NINDS collaborates with NIH’s National Institute on Aging (NIA), the lead NIH Institute for Alzheimer’s disease (AD) research and for NIH's response to the National Plan to Address Alzheimer’s Disease, to establish research priorities and fund biomedical research to decrease the burden of dementia on individuals, families, and communities.

 While AD is the most common dementia diagnosis, ADRDs share many cognitive and pathological features with and can be difficult to distinguish from AD.
-In fact, more often than not, patients with a clinical diagnosis of Alzheimer’s disease frequently have different mixtures of brain pathologies, complicating both the diagnosis, as well as the treatment.
+In fact, more often than not, patients with a clinical diagnosis of Alzheimer’s disease have different mixtures of brain pathologies, complicating both the diagnosis, as well as treatment.
+A special video testimonial to raise awareness of the disease burden on patients with AD/ADRD and their caregivers titled “Voices of AD/ADRD” was presented at the NINDS ADRD Summit 2022, and can be viewed here:

 The ADRDs include:

 Going forward, NINDS and NIA will continue to partner in AD/ADRD research planning and implementation, and we urge the research community to join in our efforts to accelerate scientific progress toward reducing the enormous burden and cost of dementia.

 We are excited to share with you the research concepts approved by NINDS Council for fiscal year 2024.
 Periodic updates with links will be added when funding opportunities are published.
 They are also announced via our email listserv.
 Please email Kiara Bates (email@example.com) to join the NINDS AD/ADRD listserv.

 Please note that an approved concept listed below does not necessarily indicate an award mechanism or funding allocation is imminent or will happen.
 The funding opportunity is only official when published in the NIH Guide.